Theft Crimes Defense Attorney For Identity Theft In Lynnwood

 An individual's "identity" is composed of a social security number, financial account numbers, passwords, and other confidential information.
 It is estimated that 9 million Americans have their identities stolen each year.
 It is often very difficult for the victim to recover the money, credit, and security lost; juries therefore are often very sympathetic to the victim.
-If you have been arrested for identity theft contact a theft crimes defense attorney immediately to help safeguard your rights and get fair representation regarding the allegations.
+If you have been arrested for identity theft contact a theft crimes defense attorney from the Law Office of Lance R. Fryrear immediately to help safeguard your rights and get fair representation regarding the allegations.

 Washington law states, "No person may knowingly obtain, possess, use, or transfer a means of identification or financial information of another person, living or dead, with the intent to commit, or to aid or abet, any crime."

 I represent clients who have been charged with identity theft; some of the types of identity theft I handle are:

 - Skimming: where debit card and credit card numbers are stolen using a special device

 - Phishing: where spam or other fake companies trick people into revealing financial and other personal information